pelias/documentation/pelias_from_scratch.md

 ```
 The Elasticsearch Schema is analogous to the layout of a table in a traditional relational database,
 like MySQL or PostgreSQL.
 While Elasticsearch attempts to auto-detect a schema that works when
-inserting new data, this generally leads to non-optimal results.
-In the case of Pelias, inserting
-data without first applying the Pelias schema will cause all queries to fail completely.
+inserting new data, it doesn't do a great job.
+Pelias requires specific schema settings or it won't work at all.

 ### Run the importers